MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 ## Release phone number

-If you no longer need a phone number, you can release it from your numbers list.
-When you release a number, you're actually deleting it from Dynamics 365, so release a number only if you're sure you don't need it at all.
+If you no longer need a phone number, you can release it from your number list.
+When you release a number, you actually delete it from Dynamics 365, so release a number only if you're sure you don't need it at all.

 **To release a phone number**

-1. Open Omnichannel admin center.
-Under **General Settings**, select **Phone numbers**.
+1. In Omnichannel admin center, under **General settings**, select **Phone numbers**.

    The list of all available phone numbers for your business is displayed.

 2. Select a phone number and select **Release number**.

-   The **Release number** dialog requesting you to confirm the deletion is displayed.
+   The **Release number** dialog requesting you to confirm the number deletion is displayed.

 3. Select **OK** if you are sure you don't need the number.